The Key Features of the c19th British Empire

 The British destory Chinese ships off Canton

+He believed that free trade would increase the efficiency of any state and was prepared to support British citizens around the world in their quest to extend Britain's markets and sources raw materials and essential commodities.
 In 1839, when Palmerston was Foreign Secretary the Chinese government wanted to reduce the impact of the opium trade on its people so expelled the British community in Canton, the main trading port for opium, and then seized 20,000 cases of illegal British opium.
 A fleet of gunboats and 3,000 troops was sent by Palmerston to the area.
 It took over Hong Kong and then shelled the cities of Chungking and Shanghai causing the Chinese to agree to a treaty by which Canton and other ports were opened up as well as the acquisition of Hong Kong being confirmed.
-Within fifteen years the British were at war again with the Chinese when the Governor of Hong Kong, Bowring, authorised a force to shell Canton (see image right) following the boarding of a British registered vessel, the 'Arrow.
+Within fifteen years the British were at war again with the Chinese when the Governor of Hong Kong, Bowring, authorised a force to shell Canton following the boarding of a British registered vessel, the 'Arrow.
 Canton was later occupied and looted.
 This war led to the Treaty of Tientsin which opened up China to missionaries and granted the transfer of Kowloon to Hong Kong.

 Until the late c19th, there was little in the way of central control as the government did not possess the means or the money or indeed a coherent policy.
 Within the government there were various persons that had some responsibility for aspects of colonial rule – the Prime Minister, the Foreign Secretary, the Secretary of War, the First Lord of the Admiralty and the Secretary for India – making it difficult to bring about any kind of continuous policy.
 The Colonial Office had only been given a seat in the Cabinet in 1854 and the department of state did not interest most politicians at all.
 Its role was to administer the colonies as cheaply and as efficiently as possible.